A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

 If trained correctly, they may make an excellent family dog, as well as be suitable for active individuals and couples.

 Training your white German shepherd should begin as soon as they set their paws into their new home.

 Being a large and protective breed, it is important that this breed is trained properly.

 Positive reinforcement is proven to be the most effective form of training for your dog and will ensure that their confidence is not affected and that they do not develop any aggressive behaviors.

 They are sometimes a little stubborn and dominant, so make sure to give them plenty of exercise before attempting training.

-With their keen sense of smell, you could try games which involve the hiding and sniffing out of treats.
+With their keen sense of smell, you could try games that involve hiding and sniffing out treats.

 Known Health Problems